ritabradley/vanilla-js-bookmarker/README.md

 ## How to use this app

 1: Open the app in your browser.
-2: Type/paste in the URl you want to save.
+2: Type/paste in the URL you want to save.
 (MUST INCLUDE http:// or https://)
 3: Click the "Add +" button at the bottom of the box
 4: Voila!
 Your site is saved.
 Close the browser and come back to it later and your saves will still be there.
 (Unless you clear your cache).